 L.A.
-Care uses a Population Health Framework for all Health Services programs and interventions.
-The goal is to address L.A.
-Care members through focus on a population-driven, patient-centered model of care by engaging the whole population to meet the needs of all members regardless of where the member lies on the continuum of health.
-The goal of the Population Health Management (PHM) programs is to provide a continuum of coordinated, comprehensive care using evidencebased practice guidelines to thereby improve the quality of life among our members by preventing exacerbations and reducing the effects of complications of those who participate in L.A.
-Care's Population Health Management programs.
+Care utilizes a Population Health Framework for all Health Services programs and interventions.
+The goal is to serve L.A.
+Care members through focus on a population-driven, patient-centered model of care to meet the needs of all members regardless of where they stand on the continuum of health.
+The goal of the Population Health Management (PHM) programs is to provide a continuum of coordinated, comprehensive care using evidence-based practice guidelines to improve the quality of life and health outcomes of members.

-The model includes care teams enabled by f health information technology to meet diverse care needs, improve quality of care, and lower costs.
+The model includes care teams enabled by data and analytics to meet diverse care needs, improve quality of care, and lower costs.
 All Health Services programs must follow a standard structure to include Identification, Stratification, Enrollment/Engagement, Interventions, and Outcomes (ISEIO).
 Below are details of the PHM ISEIO Framework.